sbacky/Webscraper/README.md

 ## Methods

 A list of URLs for each search query need to be collected.
 Each URL then needs to be visited and scraped for its text content.
 The text content gets processed and every word is indexed and counted.
 Words will be stripped and converted to lower case because we only care if it is the same word.
-Plural versions of words are treated as different words.

 * get_urls()
 * get_content()